 Online Physician Reputation Management (Part 2)

-Five Tips to Manage Online Physician Reputation
+Four Tips to Manage Online Physician Reputation

 1. Check for accuracy.
 Even if you don’t plan to manage information on all review websites, it is important to at least ensure that the information that is listed is accurate.
 One of our employees recently found a physician’s personal cell phone number and home address listed on Healthgrades®.
 So, when she clicked to view the street address, she immediately had a street view of the physician’s home.
 When she called the physician’s cell phone, the doctor appreciated being notified about the personal information being displayed on a public website.
 If you haven’t claimed your listing, the websites do their best to find your information, but it may not be accurate.
 Block out some time to check your information and Google and Bing yourself to see what shows up.